daominah/backup_windows_public/README.md

 If you do not see image thumbnails in `Windows Explorer`, change its setting:
 File: Change folder and search options: View: uncheck `Always show icons, never thumbnails`.

+#### Disable GPU scheduling

+Windows has a "feature" in `Graphics settings` called `Hardware-accelerated GPU scheduling`, which is supposed to improve performance, but it causes video playing in non-focus windows so lag.
+Turning it off fixes the problem.

 ### Install usual apps

 (If the computer will be used as a server, you should install apps as admin user)